 Thing to do in Sirmione Italy

-Sirmione is a picturesque, vibrant town filled with things to do.
+Sirmione is picturesque, vibrant and totally walkable.
 The historical center has no shortage of cafes, restaurants and bars.
 Of course there are many boutiques and stores for those who love to shop.
 In addition, you have a choice of two beaches to enjoy fun in the sun.
 Not to mention, you will find the ferry conveniently located right in the middle of town in Piazza Giosue Carducci.
+This a a very pretty piazza with many places to sit, eat, people watch, and enjoy the view!

 Rocca Scaligera – Sirmione Castle